polkadot-js/api/docs/examples/README.md

 - Alice: `5GoKvZWG5ZPYL1WUovuHW3zJBWBP5eT8CbqjdRY4Q6iMaDtZ`
 - Bob: `5Gw3s7q4QLkSWwknsiPtjujPv3XM4Trxi5d4PgKMMk3gfGTE`

-Those accounts are easy to add if you don´t have/see them.
-The seed of Alice´s account is `Alice␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣` and the seed of Bob is... well you guess...
+Those accounts are easy to add if you don't have/see them.
+The seed of Alice's account is `Alice␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣` and the seed of Bob is... well you guess...

-NOTE: Note the spaces padding Alice´s key up to 32 chars.
+NOTE: Note the spaces padding Alice's key up to 32 chars.

 ## Install